quentessential/Fourth-Way-Book-List/Main list.md

 Jacob Needleman & George Baker (eds.)
 ------------------
 - Gurdjieff: Essays and Reflections on the Man and his Teaching (1996)
+- The Inner Journey: Views from the Gurdjieff Work (2008)

 John Pentland
 ------------------